 She is a regular teacher at Insight Meditation Center in Redwood City and facilitates retreats with Spirit Rock and Inward Bound Mindfulness Education.

-In the past, she served in one of the largest slum communities of Asia for more than four years and is the founder of Shvaas, a non-profit platform that has helped streamline efforts of hundreds of volunteers to work on meaningful social change projects such as ecology and social justice.
+In the past, she served in one of the largest slum communities of Asia for more than four years, part of it working out of the Gandhi Ashram.
+She is the founder of Shvaas, a non-profit platform that has helped streamline efforts of hundreds of volunteers to work on meaningful social change projects on ecology and social justice.
 She has spent a year in rural and forest areas with native communities often living in mud huts, without electricity or running water learning natural farming and local art.

 She enjoys playing the bamboo flute, write, sketch and sip tea while sitting under a tree.